iamalexbrady/iamalexbrady.github.io/docs/_articles/acim_unconventional_definitions.md

 ---

-¹ - Conventional interpretation of these words in context.
+¹ - Conventional interpretation of these words in context *usually* yield peace pointing interpretaions.
+Using ACIM's "enhanced definitions" more readily yields the interpretation of the passage that reminds the reader of a major goal of the course: the refution of the belief in the legitimacy of the historical world and the acceptance of a world beyond.
 ACIM's "enhanced defintions" are *additive*, and up to the reader's discernment to comprehend.
-Using ACIM's "enhanced definitions" more readily yields the interpretation of the passage that reminds the reader of a major goal of the course: the refution of the belief in the primacy of the historical world and the acceptance of a world beyond.

-Do acknowledge that the interpretation that yields the understanding that the world is illusion and the mind must waken from the illusion is the interpretation one should settle on.
+Do acknowledge that the interpretation that best yields the understanding that the world is illusion and the mind must waken from the illusion is the interpretation one should settle on.